natasharp/fullstack2020-part0-part1-part2/part2/countries/README.md

-Countries is simple React app for searching and displaying details of searched countries.
-Data are provided using an external [REST API](https://restcountries.eu/).
+## Countries is simple React app for searching and displaying details of searched countries.
+Data are provided using an external [REST Countries API](https://restcountries.eu/) and [World Weather Data API](https://weatherstack.com/).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Before Starting

+Provide your API key for [World Weather Data API](https://weatherstack.com/) in your .env file as REACT_APP_WEATHER_API_KEY.

 ## Available Scripts